AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-2.md

 > Everything in this tutorial is intentional in order to work on Alma so take care with each step ☺️ Note that you need to have an interactive session with at least *30 GB* and *2 cores* to run the workflow interactively.

 ## Step 1: Log on and activate a mamba session
-Note that mamba is the preferred environment, make sure you have followed this tutorial first: [nextflow with mamba](nextflow-envs.md).
+Note that mamba is the preferred environment, make sure you have followed this tutorial first: [Nextflow with mamba](nextflow-envs.md).

 ```bash
 # to alma